Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-Site successfully marked as favorite.
+Site successfully marked as adopted.

 ##### `400 BAD REQUEST`

 If the site id specified is invalid.

-### Remove Site as Favorite
+### Remove Site as Adopted

-`POST api/v1/protected/sites/:site_id/unfavorite`
+`POST api/v1/protected/sites/:site_id/unadopt`

-Remove this site as favorite for the calling user.
-Removes the record from the favorites table.
+Remove this site as adopted for the calling user.
+Removes the record from the adopted sites table.

 #### Request Body